Fracking in California: Questions And CONCERNS

 Q: What is fracking?

-Hydraulic fracturing, or fracking, is a method of oil and gas production that involves blasting millions of gallons of water, mixed with sand and toxic chemicals, under high pressure deep into the earth.
+Hydraulic fracturing, or fracking, is a method of oil and gas production that involves blasting huge amounts of water, mixed with sand and toxic chemicals, under high pressure deep into the earth.
 Fracking breaks up rock formations to allow oil and gas extraction.
 But it can also pollute local air and water and endanger wildlife and human health.

 Q: Where is fracking being done in California?

-Fracking requires an enormous amount of water — up to 5 million gallons per well.
 Fracking routinely employs numerous toxic chemicals, including methanol, benzene, naphthalene and trimethylbenzene.
-It can also expose people to harm from lead, arsenic and radioactivity that are brought back to the surface with fracking flowback fluid.
-About 25 percent of fracking chemicals could cause cancer, according to scientists with the Endocrine Disruption Exchange, the only organization that focuses primarily on the human health and environmental problems caused by low-dose and/or ambient exposure to chemicals that interfere with development and function, called endocrine disruptors.
+About 25 percent of fracking chemicals could cause cancer, according to scientists with the Endocrine Disruption Exchange.
 Evidence is mounting throughout the country that these chemicals are making their way into aquifers and drinking water.

 Water quality can also be threatened by methane contamination tied to drilling and the fracturing of rock formations.
 This problem has been highlighted by footage of people in fracked areas setting fire to methane-laced water from kitchen faucets.

 Fracking can release dangerous petroleum hydrocarbons, including benzene, toluene and xylene.
-It can also increase levels of ground-level ozone, a key risk factor for respiratory illness.
+It can increase levels of ground-level ozone, a key risk factor for respiratory illness.
+The pollutants in fracking water can also enter our air when that water is dumped into waste pits and then evaporates.
 Air pollution caused by fracking may contribute to health problems in people living near natural-gas drilling sites, according to a study by researchers with the Colorado School of Public Health.

 Q: How does fracking worsen climate change?